MUHSINA25/Comprehensive-Assessment-Machine-Learning/README.md

 ## **Dataset**

-The dataset used is `CarPrice_Assignment.csv`, which includes various features related to car specifications.
-The target variable is the car price.
+the dataset used for the project is [CarPrice Dataset](https://drive.google.com/file/d/1FHmYNLs9v0Enc-UExEMpitOFGsWvB2dP/view?usp=drive_link)

 ## **Structure**